Bios4Biol/intronSeeker/doc/SIMULATION.md

 #### Full-random data simulation and simulate reads

 This program offer a full-random data simulaton functionality.
-It is possible to generate a set of random contigs (their sequences are totally random), insert random introns inside contigs and generate a library of reads from these contigs.
+This generate a set of random contigs (totally random sequences), insert random introns inside contigs and generate a library of reads from these contigs.

 Reads simulation is done in 2 steps.
-First, run intronSeeker fullRandomSimulation (for FRS data) or intronSeeker GTFbasedSimulation (for GBS data) in order to write a fasta file with contigs (*-modified.fa file).
+First, run intronSeeker fullRandomSimulation (for FRS data) or intronSeeker GTFbasedSimulation (for GBS data) in order to write a FASTA file with contigs (*-modified.fa file).
-Then, run intronSeeker simulateReads to write sequences fastq files (R1 and R2) from your reference fasta file.
+Then, run intronSeeker simulateReads to write sequences FASTQ files (R1 and R2) from your reference FASTA file.

 ##### FRS data

 ###### Step 1 : intronSeeker fullRandomSimulation

-Fasta file with contigs result of intronSeeker fullRandomSimulation
+FASTA file with contigs result of intronSeeker fullRandomSimulation.

 ```diff
 + intronSeeker fullRandomSimulation -o DirName -p FileNameBeginning;
 ```

-Results generated in a separate directory.
 This command insert random introns in each contig.
 `-r` option : introns will be inserted in only half of the contigs (randomly choosen).
-For the details of default values and available parameters, see the HOW TO USE file in doc directory.
+For more informations (default values, parameters), please see the HOW TO USE file in doc directory.

 Outputs :
-A FASTA file which contains contigs.
+A FASTA file with contigs.
-A modified FASTA file which contains contigs with inserted introns.
+A modified FASTA file with modified contigs with inserted introns.
-A GTF file which contains all the information about introns (contig name, begin/end coordinates, strand).
+A GTF file, description of introns (contig name, begin/end coordinates, strand).
+Results are generated in a separate directory.

 ###### Step 2  :  intronSeeker simulateReads

-Reads results of intronSeeker simulateReads script, runned from reference fasta file (no modified)
+Reads results of intronSeeker simulateReads script, runned from reference fasta file (not from the modified FASTA file).

 ```diff